fashion-js/fashion-model/README.md

 var ObjectId = Model.extend({
 	// Don't wrap object ID.
-	// This means that the getters for attributes of this type
+	// This means that the getters for properties of this type
 	// will return the raw MongoDB ObjectID type
     wrap: false,